JohnnyLdeAlba/JohnnyLdeAlba/README.md

 ## Top Things I've Built

-These are a list of projects that I've built from scratch, for a long time I preferred building everything from the ground up, this is a sample of some of those things.
+This is a list of projects that I've built from scratch, until I got into development professionally I preferred creating everything from the ground up.
+This is a sample of some of those projects.

 - A Wiki (2008)
 - A Social Network (2012)